Aliases for CHKA Gene

 GeneCards Summary for CHKA Gene

 CHKA (Choline Kinase Alpha) is a Protein Coding gene.
-Diseases associated with CHKA include Myositis and Chanarin-Dorfman Syndrome.
-Among its related pathways are Glycerophospholipid biosynthesis and Ca, cAMP and Lipid Signaling.
+Diseases associated with CHKA include Lipid Storage Myopathy Due To Flavin Adenine Dinucleotide Synthetase Deficiency and Small Cell Carcinoma Of The Bladder.
+Among its related pathways are phosphatidylcholine biosynthesis and Synthesis of PC.
 GO annotations related to this gene include protein homodimerization activity and signal transducer activity.
 An important paralog of this gene is CHKB.